apache/spark/docs/concepts.rst

 Cluster Policy
 ==============

-Your local airflow settings file can define a ``policy`` function that has the ability to mutate task attributes based on other task or DAG attributes.
+Your local Airflow settings file can define a ``policy`` function that has the ability to mutate task attributes based on other task or DAG attributes.
 It receives a single argument as a reference to task objects, and is expected to alter its attributes.